ligaroba/Apache-nifi/README.md

     reduce Perfomance overheads that Comes with dealing with Large amounts of data.

     ## Problem Faced
-    Was trying to Load large amounts of data into a counter table, iwas forced to use split text processor to for me to Evaluate JSON path the json object as atrribute then use Replace text to generate a custom UPSERT statement e.g UPDATE keyspace.tablename SET counter_col1=counter_col1 + number ...
-WHERE primary_keyCol1= value ...
+    Was trying to Load large amounts of data into a counter table, i was forced to use split text processor to for me to Evaluate JSON path the json object as atrribute then use Replace text to generate a custom UPSERT statement e.g

+    fromSource-->QueryRecord-->SplitText {Splits to single flowfile}-->EvaluateJSONPath-->ReplaceText-->PutCassandraSQL
+    OutPut
+    UPDATE keyspace.tablename SET counter_col1=counter_col1 + number ...
+WHERE primary_keyCol1=
+    value ...

+    Reason for splitting to single flow files was because ReplaceText pick attributes values using Expression language, Attributes stores only one record at a time so if you have n records in a file only one of the record will be available from the Attribute of that flowfile

     ## Solution

     I created a Custom Convert JSON to Cassandra Counter UPSERT SQL That does batch update statement that takes in a batch flowfile content and generates UPSERT statements for all the flowfile records

+    fromSource-->QueryRecord-->ConvertJSONToCassandraCounterSQL-->PutCassandraSQL